Cam like a Bosch - Part I - Integrate Bosch security cam AI features with Peakboard

 image

-Let’s check how our task configuration looks like on the MQTT side.
-The cam generates a MQTT message every time a task is triggered or in whatever form changes.
-The screenshot shows the raw view on the MQTT message and the tree of different topics down to the actual payload.
+Let’s see what our task configuration looks like on the MQTT side.
+The camera generates an MQTT message each time a task is triggered or changes in some way.

 image

-Let’s have a look at the Peakboard side.
-In the data source we defined two sbscriptions with the complex topics.
-By using the simple data path “Data.Count” it’s not necessary to implement a script to get the actual value from the JSON message.
-The Peakboard engine is doing it for us and translates the JSON to a useful payload that can be used right away.
+We use the simple data path Data.Count, so it’s not necessary to implement a script to get the actual value from the JSON message.
+The Peakboard engine does it for us and translates the JSON into a payload that can be used directly.

 image